TOLATA Claims9 Jun 2022 | James Mayall

-In the event of a relationship breakdown, it is wise to consider severing any property joint tenancy to protect your share in the property.
-A joint tenancy is automatically severed by divorce or on the bankruptcy of one of the parties.
+In the event of a relationship breakdown, it is wise to consider severing any joint property tenancy to protect your share in the property.
+A joint tenancy is automatically severed by divorce or by the bankruptcy of one of the parties.

 The registered title of the property at HM Land Registry will indicate the nature of the co-ownership, but this is not necessarily conclusive.

-In some cases, the nature of co-ownership can be less certain – particularly if there is nothing set out in writing.
+In some cases, the nature of co-ownership can be less certain – particularly if nothing is set out in writing.
 The parties may have bought the property and contributed unequal amounts to the purchase price – but the registered title indicates they are beneficial joint tenants.

-However, it is not always the case that the nature of your ownership is conclusive on the basis of the land registry records alone: we may be able to prove that an implied or a constructive trust exists in your favour.
+However, it is not always the case that the nature of your ownership is conclusive based on the land registry records alone: we may be able to prove that an implied or constructive trust exists in your favour.

 What is an implied trust?

-Where you have evidence to show it was the common intention that there would be a tenancy in common (or you can demonstrate you and your co-owner later decided that your respective shares would alter), it may be treated as an implied trust.
+It may be treated as an implied trust where you have evidence to show it was the common intention that there would be a tenancy in common (or you can demonstrate you and your co-owner later decided that your respective shares would alter).

-Relevant factors include who paid the deposit and who has paid the mortgage instalments, and in what contributions.
+Relevant factors include who paid the deposit, who paid the mortgage instalments, and in what contributions.

 What is a constructive trust?